vi0lin/vim-advantages/readme.md

 - [ ] ,C-Space Toggles Equal Window Size
 - [ ] Git Commit Stream Integration
 - [ ] Twitch Tokens
+- [ ] Remove duplicates from .bashrc and finally release it

 > [!WARNING]
 > YOU WILL FIND LOTS OF TRASH IN THE SOURCE FILES.